Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Spectral Analysis

 \subsection{Metallicity Measurement}

 We measure the gas-phase metallicities of the galaxies in our sample by closely following the empirical method detailed in \cite{Nakajima+2022, Nakajima+2023}.
-We use the empirical emission line-metallicity calibrations from \cite{Nakajima+2022}, where the sensitivity of the calibration to the ionization state of ISM is taken into account by using EW$_{{\rm H}\beta}$ as a proxy for the ionization state of ISM.
-Depending on the measured EW$_{{\rm H}\beta}$, the correlation between the line ratios and gas-phase metallicity is divided into three ionization state branches: EW$_{{\rm H}\beta} < 100$, $100 <$ EW$_{{\rm H}\beta} < 200$, and $300 <$ EW$_{{\rm H}\beta}$.
+We use the strong emission line vs. gas-phase metallicity empirical calibration from \cite{Nakajima+2022}, where the sensitivity of the calibration to the ionization state of ISM is taken into account by using EW$_{{\rm H}\beta}$ as a proxy for the ionization state of ISM \cite[see Figure 6 in][for a detailed discussion of the validity of EW$_{{\rm H}\beta}$ as a proxy for ISM's ionization state]{SCALIBR}.
+Depending on the measured EW$_{{\rm H}\beta}$, the strong line metallicity calibration is divided into three ionization state branches: EW$_{{\rm H}\beta} < 100$\AA, $100$\AA $<$ EW$_{{\rm H}\beta} < 200$\AA, and $300$\AA $<$ EW$_{{\rm H}\beta}$.
 We use the EW$_{{\rm H}\beta}$ values measured in Section \ref{sec: spec-lines} to decide which branch of the calibration applies to each galaxy.

-For each galaxy, we use the R23\footnote{([\ion{O}{3}] $\lambda\lambda4959,5007$ + [\ion{O}{2}] $\lambda\lambda3727,29$)/H$\beta$} ratio to determine its gas-phase metallicity.
+For each galaxy, we use the R23\footnote{([\ion{O}{3}]$\lambda\lambda4959,5007$+[\ion{O}{2}]$\lambda\lambda3727,29$)/H$\beta$} ratio to determine its gas-phase metallicity.
 Each R23 ratio corresponds to two metallicity solutions.
 If these solutions are not sufficiently separated (i.e., they are within $1\sigma$ uncertainty of one another), we use the lower limit of the lower metallicity solution and the upper limit of the higher metallicity solution as the $1\sigma$ uncertainty region of the measured metallicity (with nominal value defined as the mean of the two solutions).
-If the two metallicity solutions are sufficiently separated, we use the monotonic O32\footnote{[\ion{O}{3}] $\lambda5007$/[\ion{O}{2}] $\lambda\lambda3727,29$} ratio to differentiate between them.
-We chose the solution for which the expected O32 value is closer to the observed value.
+If the two metallicity solutions are sufficiently separated, we use the monotonic O32\footnote{[\ion{O}{3}]$\lambda5007$/[\ion{O}{2}]$\lambda\lambda3727,29$} ratio to differentiate between them, choosing the solution for which the expected O32 value is closer to the observed value.
 Objects for which R23 and O32 ratios could not be constrained with S/N $> 2$ are excluded from our analysis throughout the rest of this work.
-We note that in the low-metallicity regime (i.e. 12 + $\log$(O/H) $< 7.6$), metallicities measured using the calibration of \cite{Nakajima+2022} are in excellent agreement with those measured using the calibration of \cite{izotov+2019}.
+We note that in the low-metallicity regime (i.e., 12 + $\log$(O/H) $< 7.6$), metallicities measured using the calibration of \cite{Nakajima+2022} are in excellent agreement with those measured using the calibration of \cite{izotov+2019}.